 Don’t let my picture fool you.
 I walked a bit away from the crowds and took a shot in the other direction.
 So apparently, if you are driving yourself or you have a private driver, you might be able to get to the secluded, untouched part.
 Not possible if you’re in a small group, though.

 On the way back, we made a stop at Povoação Velha which translates to old settlement.
-Guess what, the town is not only the largest community on Boa Vista but also the oldest.
+Guess what, the town is not only the largest community in Boa Vista but also the oldest.
 Therefore, they really chose that name well.
 Founded in the late 16th century Povoação Velha was Boa Vista’s capital until 1810.

 How to Get There And Around

-Since Boa Vista is Cape Verde’s second most touristy islands, there are international charter flights as well as domestic flights coming into the Aristides Pereira International Airport located about 5 kilometers southeast of Sal Rei.
+Since Boa Vista is Cape Verde’s second most touristy island, there are international charter flights as well as domestic flights coming into the Aristides Pereira International Airport located about 5 kilometers southeast of Sal Rei.

 Once in Cape Verde, the most convenient way to travel from island to island is, obviously, flying.
-At this moment, the best option seems to be going by Binter, a Spanish airline serving mainly the Canary Islands, but also other destination in that region, i. e. also North and Northwest Africa.
+At this moment, the best option seems to be going by Binter, a Spanish airline serving mainly the Canary Islands, but also other destinations in that region, i. e. also North and Northwest Africa.

 However, there is a catamaran going to the Island of Sal and there are organized day trips to Sal and Fogo.
 Albeit, they are crazy expensive.